simondotm/nx-firebase/docs/nx-firebase-migrations.md

 > Please note, this generator is not the same as Nx's own migration tool, so always review the changes it makes to ensure they are appropriate for your workspace.

-## Migration to plugin v2.x from v1.x
+## Migration from plugin v1.x to v2.0.0

 Version 2.x of this plugin has been completely rewritten, and uses a completely new approach to building & deploying, so migrating an existing Nx workspace using V1 of the plugin to use V2 requires some manual migration procedures.